davidfowl/Micronetes/README.md

   workingDirectory: string # working directory of the process (relative to this file)
   args: string # arguments to pass to the process
   replicas: number # number of times to launch the application
+  external: bool # This service is external to avoid provisioning
   env: # environment variables
   bindings: # array of bindings (ports, connection strings etc)
     name: string # name of the binding